veillette/physics-book/contents/ch2GraphicalAnalysisOfOneDimensionalMotion.md

 <div class="exercise" data-element-type="conceptual-questions">
 <div class="problem" markdown="1">
-(a) Sketch a graph of acceleration versus time corresponding to the graph of velocity versus time given in [Figure](#fig12).
+(a) Sketch a graph of acceleration versus time corresponding to the graph of velocity versus time given in [Figure 12](#fig12).
 (b) Identify the time or times ( $$ t_{a} $$, $$ t_{b} $$, $$ t_{c} $$, etc.) at which the acceleration is greatest.
 (c) At which times is it zero?
 (d) At which times is it negative?